MaksymTeslenkoDev/zero-to-linux-mastery/Essentials/essentials.md

 - [Getting Help](getting-help.md): An overview of various methods and tools for accessing Linux command documentation, finding files, and navigating manual pages

 - [Navigating File System](file-system-navigating.md): An overview of the Linux filesystem and commands to navigate and manage it effectively

+- [Managing Files and Directories](managing-files-directories.md): It covers essential commands for copying, moving, creating, and deleting files and directories.
+Additionally, it explains advanced globbing techniques.